 After weighing all the boxes, take the dimensions of each box and note this information on your list.

 Major airlines will ship your things to national and international destinations, and often they can do it fairly quickly, including major carriers such as Delta, Continental, and Northwest.
 There are also companies that exist only to ship stuff around the world.
 These carriers include Air Lingus, TNT, and Atlas Express.
 And to add to the growing list of companies to contact, you can also get quotes from courier companies such as DHL, FedEx, Emery, with UPS as the most popular.

 Once you have an exhaustive list, check out the company websites for information on fees, tariffs, items the company won't ship along with other rules and regulations.
-You'll also need to determine just how soon you'll need your things as this will affect fees and charges.
+You'll also need to determine just how soon you'll need your things as this will affect fees.
 Note costs for each company, then call the company directly to ask any further questions.
 Once you've collected all the information you need, you can then decide which company to use.

-Once you've decided which company will ship your things, make sure you attach appropriate labels with the destination address clearly marked as well as the shipping from address.
+Once you've decided which company will ship your things, you must make sure you attach appropriate labels with the destination address marked as well as the shipping from address.
 Most shippers have their own label system and paperwork that needs to be filled out.
 Some offer such services online so you can print labels and forms from home.

 Drop off Your Stuff